BenthicSubstrateMapping/PyHum/docs/modules.rst

 **map_texture**: script to generate a point cloud (X,Y,texture lengthscale), save it to ascii format file, grid it and make a raster overlay for a kml file for google-earth

+**e1e2**: script to analyse the first (e1, 'roughness') and second (e2, 'hardness') echo returns from the high-frequency downward looking echosounder, and generate generalised acoustic parameters for the purposes of point classification of submerged substrates/vegetation.
+The processing accounts for the absorption of sound in water, and does a basic k-means cluster of e1 and e2 coefficients into specified number of 'acoustic classes'.
+This code is based on code by Barb Fagetter (blueseas@oceanecology.ca).
+Georeferenced parameters are saved in csv form, and optionally plots and kml files are generated

 These are all command-line/modular programs which take a number of input (some required, some optional).
 Please see the individual files for a comprehensive list of input options